abrown541/abrown541.github.io/about.md

 permalink: /about/
 ---

-I'm just a software developer looking chronicling his journey of profesional development.
+I'm just a software developer chronicling his journey of professional development.

 ### More Information